1100 Millecento

 1100 Millecento (previously The Pointe at Brickell Village) is a high-rise residential building in the Brickell neighborhood of Miami, Florida.
+It rises to 470 ft with 42 floors.

 The Pointe was approved by the City of Miami and was scheduled to begin construction in late 2007.
 The building was planned to rise 442 ft, with 42 floors.
 The Pointe at Brickell Village was one of several proposed residential developments during the city's recent "Manhattanization" wave.
 It was scheduled to be completed by 2009, but was cancelled due to the United States housing market correction.